-The Well Living Lab in Beijing is a Sino-American collaboration between Delos, Mayo Clinic and Sino Ocean Group, bringing together building science, behavioural science and health science.
+The Well Living Lab in Beijing is a building for the collaboration between Delos and Mayo Clinic, bringing together building science, behavioral science and health science.
 The Laboratory will provide controlled and simulated indoor environments that mimic indoor office environments and residential living spaces to conduct innovative human-centered research.
 The goal is to improve the impact that indoor environments have on human health, wellness, comfort, and performance.

-The building core situates MEP spaces, shafts, washrooms with access to natural daylight and the lift.
+The building core situates MEP spaces, shafts, and washrooms with access to natural daylight.
 The lift is discreetly hidden as Superimpose opposed to the idea of having it as the main vehicle for vertical circulation.
 Instead the otherwise dark and hidden escape staircases become the red iconic highlight of the building promoting physical exercise and social interaction.

 Superimpose designed the building’s façade as a cassette system to allow for adaptability whilst maintaining a strong and recognizable architectural feature that fits into Shunyi’s industrial context.
-Internal blinds, external blinds and electrochromic glass for an on-demand variety of shading and glass colour are integrated within these façade cassettes.
-The entrance canopy offers shelter and provides an entrance gesture whilst allowing for daylight to the ground floor.
-On the rooftop, there is a fully rotatable laboratory for comprehensive sunlight related research, together with a rooftop-farm to promote nourishment and a sense of participation.
+Internal blinds, external blinds and electrochromic glass for an on-demand variety of shading and glass color are integrated within these façade cassettes.
+The entrance canopy offers shelter and provides an entrance gesture.
+It directly connects to the outdoor staircase whilst allowing for daylight to the ground floor.
+On the rooftop, there is a fully rotatable laboratory for comprehensive sunlight-related research, together with a rooftop farm to promote nourishment and a sense of participation.

 By designing the Well Living Lab in such a way that it reflects and adapts the WELL standards in the simplest and most effective way, Superimpose aims to contribute and facilitate improving health and wellbeing for future office and residential developments in China and beyond.